 HUD (U.S. Department of Housing and Urban Development) – Rent Assistance

-HUD not only helps, low-income residents purchase homes but also gives help paying rent and foreclosure prevention.
+HUD not only helps, low-income residents purchase homes but also gives help eviction prevention and foreclosure foreclosures.
 Do they provide security deposits on new housing?
 Over a million families use HUD (U.S. Department of Housing and Urban Development) each year.
 They are a great resource for the poor, disabled and the elderly find private and public housing.
 They also assist with:

 - Buying a Home